udacity/cdond-c3-projectstarter/instructions/4-turn-errors-into-sirens.md

 - SSH into your Prometheus Server
 - Install and configure AlertManager by following [these instructions](https://codewizardly.com/prometheus-on-aws-ec2-part4/).
 - You can decide if you will use Slack, email, or another messaging service.
+Our examples are using Slack, but you should feel free to use the messaging service to which you are most accustomed.
 - Set up an alert for low memory or some condition you can control to intentionally cause an alert.
 - Provide a screenshot of an alert that was sent by Prometheus. **[SCREENSHOT12]**